eelnevs/AVScripts/README.md

 # AVScripts

-This is for keeping AV related scripts.
+This is for keeping AV related scripts used in OBS for our church meetings.
+- Using custom browser dock to update Hymn number displayed on the video, which is displayed on TV and used for broadcasting.

-## AV CHeck List.html
+## AV Check List.html
 - A checklist for AV service

 ## HymnNumDisplay.html
-- A new attempt to do the hymn number conversion using web browser docks.
-It uses localstorage for setting and getting hymn numbers.
+- Hymn number conversion using web browser docks.
+It uses localStorage for setting and getting hymn numbers.
 	### HymnNumDisplay.js
 	- functions for HymnNumDisplay
+   	- supports Spanish and Russian hymn number conversions.
 	### HymnNumDisplay.css
 	- styles for HymnNumDisplay
 	### HymnNum.html